WDAqua/Qanary-question-answering-components/qanary_component-Python-QC-EAT-classifier/README.md

 * question: "Where was Angela Merkel born?";
 * answer type: "Place"

-The answer type taxonomy used in this component is similar to the top-level classes of the [DBpedia Ontology](http://mappings.dbpedia.org/server/ontology/classes/).
+The answer type taxonomy is using the top-level classes of the [DBpedia Ontology](http://mappings.dbpedia.org/server/ontology/classes/).
+Hence, the result is always a DBpedia concept.

 The component is integrating a classification model that was pretrained using Tensorflow.
 The model is served as external component by [Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving).
 Hence, this EAT classification is following the structure of a Qanary Wrapper component.